jianggj8/blog/ReadMe.md

 In `_config.yml` file

 ```
-title: Xian   # your title
+title: xxxx   # your title
-author: Xian # your name
+author: xxxx # your name
 description: Just have some fun here # your description
 avatar: /images/avatar.png # change avatar